If you buy something through the links, I may earn an affiliate commission (at no cost to you). Read the full disclosure here.

 - One-in, one-out: when a certain product is finished, something can be purchased to replace it (doesn’t have to be the same type of product).

-- Makeup no buy only: this means that you don’t buy makeup but you can buy skincare, haircare, etc. (you could do a skincare no buy or any specific product (for example lipsticks) you want to stop buying products of).
+- Makeup no buys only: this means that you don’t buy makeup but you can buy skincare, haircare, etc. (you could do a skincare no buy or any specific product (for example lipsticks) you want to stop buying products of).

 - Set a budget: determine the amount of money you’re allowed to spend per period (week/month/year), whether unused money can be rolled over to the next week/month, and so forth.

 - Project Pan: purchases can’t be made until certain items, a certain number of items, etc. have been used up.
 For example, you have to pan an eyeshadow palette before you can buy a new one.
+If you don’t know what a Project Pan is, check out my explanation here.

 I personally like to start with a low buy because once I feel the pressure of not being allowed to buy any makeup at all, I feel stressed, anxious, and more urge to purchase makeup.
 While if I do a low buy I see myself feeling less pressured and so it’s easier for me to not buy makeup.
 It kinda works the other way around in my head as you can tell lol.
 If you’re like me, I would recommend a low buy because a no buy would probably be too ‘cold turkey’ for us and we quit easier.